😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 Connecting to a Wi-Fi Access Point

-Wi-Fi Notecards have the ability to connect to Wi-Fi access points and transmit data over Wi-Fi networks.
+The Notecard WiFi and Notecard Cell+WiFi have the ability to connect to Wi-Fi access points and transmit data over Wi-Fi networks.
 In this guide you'll learn two different ways to set up a connection.

 note

-To connect a Wi-Fi Notecard to a Wi-Fi access point, you must first connect the Notecard to a companion Notecarrier board .
+To connect a Notecard WiFi to a Wi-Fi access point, you must first connect the Notecard to a companion Notecarrier board .
 If you're not sure how to do so, refer to our guide on connecting a Notecard to a Notecarrier.

-Once you have your Wi-Fi Notecard seated on a Notecarrier, you're ready to connect it to a local Wi-Fi access point.
+Once you have your Notecard seated on a Notecarrier, you're ready to connect it to a local Wi-Fi access point.
 There are two ways to accomplish this:

 1. Using a Notecard API Command